axonivy-market/x-connector/x-connector-product/README.md

 connector:

 - Gives you full power to the OpenAPI X services.
-- Supports you with a demo implementation to reduce
+- Supports you with a demo implementation

 ## Demo